 |Anka Dadarlat||International Programs Advisor, School of Continuing Studies|

 |Sandra Layton||Associate Director, International Student and Scholar Services|

 |Rachel Rubin||Director, International Student and Scholar Services|

 In addition to immigration assistance, the division offers a variety of other services designed to support life and study in the United States.
 Orientations are an important aspect of this support.
-For international undergraduate and exchange students, a mandatory 3-day orientation program is held each August.
+For international undergraduate and exchange students, a mandatory orientation program is held each August as part of NSO.
 ISSS offers ongoing programs on topics ranging from cultural adjustment to career development throughout the academic year.
 For students with individual concerns, staff advisors are available to provide personalized counseling in the areas of cross-cultural communication and adjustment.

 For more information on International Student and Scholar Services, please visit our website at http://internationalservices.georgetown.edu.